acjones617/scipy-node/optimize/README.md

     func = 'pow((x-10),4) - 5 * x + 3'
     // this is equivalent to f(x) = (x-10)^4 - 5x + 3
     // minimizes to around -51.04 when x is around 11.07

+## <a name='min' href='#min'/> Find Minimum Value of a Univariate Mathematical Expression

+Two functions are available: opt.localMinimize(func[, options[, callback]]) and opt.globalMinimize(func[, options[, callback]]), in case your expression may have many local minima and you want to ensure that you're finding the global minimum.

+Both opt.localMinimize and opt.globalMinimize take up to three arguments:

+#### func (required)

+See above for details on how to [format func](https://github.com/acjones617/scipy-node/tree/master/optimize#func)

 #### options (optional)